scottstensland/render-audio-openal/README.md

 render-audio-openal
 ===================

-simple multi-threaded application which parses a wav file  to populate a circular buffer which is consumed by rendering the audio using OpenAL
+Simple multi-threaded application which parses a WAV file to populate a circular buffer which is consumed by rendering the audio using OpenAL, while displaying the audio curve in the time domain using OpenGL